 They are beginning a small study in healthy volunteers to look for effects on brain function.
 If that shows that ebselen continues to have similar effects to lithium in humans, the plan would be to move to a small phase II trial in people with bipolar disorder.

 Should these prove successful, ebselen will be one of only a few examples of 'drug repurposing', where new uses are found for drug compounds originally developed for another condition but that may have failed for one reason or another.

 Rather than these fully-developed compounds remaining unused on the shelf of a pharmaceutical company or academic laboratory, there have been recent moves to make such drug compounds more available for study by others to see if they might find other uses.
 So far, there have been only a few successes, but this work might add another.

-"This is one of the first handful of examples of drug repurposing, where a new use has been found for an existing drug," says the other lead author, Dr Sridhar Vasudevan of the Department of Pharmacology at Oxford University.
+"This is one of the first handful of examples of drug repurposing, where a new use has been found for an existing drug," says the other lead author, Dr Sridhar Vasudevan of the Department of Pharmacology at University of Oxford.

-The Oxford researchers have obtained a patent for the use of ebselen in bipolar disorder through Isis Innovation, the technology transfer company of Oxford University.
+The Oxford researchers have obtained a patent for the use of ebselen in bipolar disorder through Isis Innovation, the technology transfer company of University of Oxford.

 Tags: human health University of Oxford pharmaceuticals news